Ultimate Guide to CCTV Camera Types

 Future Trends in CCTV Technology

 The CCTV landscape is rapidly evolving, driven by advances in imaging hardware, data analytics, and connectivity.
-Staying ahead of these trends can help you design a forward-compatible surveillance system.
+Staying ahead of these trends can help you design a forward-compatible surveillance system.- Artificial Intelligence (AI) and Machine Learning

 - More cameras incorporate AI-driven analytics that can recognize faces, detect abandoned objects, or even discern suspicious activity in real time.
 This automation can drastically reduce false alarms and improve situational awareness.